garyrussell/message-stream-processing/README.md

 ## Connecting A .NET Client To Receive Messages

-The folder contains a simple .NET client.
-It contains an HTTP endpoint 'api/values' that JSON can be posted too.
-Anything received by this endpoint will be written to console, which will end up in the PCF log stream.
+The folder contains a simple .NET client that grabs messages off a Rabbit MQ Exchange.

 ### Deploying the Application

 From the root folder 'simple-dotnet-consumer' simply run a `cf push`.
 The manifest.yml contains all the details required to push the application with a random route.

-This .NET application will grab message off of the Rabbit MQ Exchange.

 #### Compiling the Application